 2.7 The provisional award relieves the arbitrators of the first degree Arbitral Tribunal of jurisdiction.

-3.1 If, within fifteen (15) days following the date of receipt of notification of the provisional award, the Court has not received written notice of a request for a second degree review, the provisional award shall be transformed into an award on the simple request of one of the parties and shall be notified to the interested parties.
+3.1 If, within fifteen (15) days following the date of receipt of notification of the provisional award, the Chamber has not received written notice of a request for a second degree review, the provisional award shall be transformed into an award on the simple request of one of the parties and shall be notified to the interested parties.

 3.2 Withdrawal of a request for a second degree review by a party, or failure by it to comply with the formalities provided for in Article 7 within the prescribed time limits, shall entitle the other Party to a further period of eight (8) days, after notification, to possibly request the second degree review.